backdrop-contrib/dark_admin/README.md

 # dark_admin

+Simple module, no config.
 Inverts admin pages into dark mode using javascript and css.